Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/metadata.md

   - Note that the metadata editor is not affected by these changes, and still works as before, with a dependence on Windows, since it needs to read and write values, not just read them.
 These changes affect file display columns, info tips, and filters (e.g. Find \> Advanced), but not the metadata panel.
   - Aspect Ratio column can be set to report Display Aspect Ratio.
 This may differ from the raw x/y pixel ratio for things like anamorphic DVDs where the raw pixels are stretched more horizontally than vertically.
 It's off by default, and configured via the Video & Audio plugin: "Adjust dimensions for non-square pixels".
   - Added extra data to video info tips.
 (If updating: Settings \> File Types, expand File Type Groups, right-click Movies and choose Reset to Defaults.)
+  - MOV: Fixed release date not populating for some MOV files.
+  - MP4: Fix for some MP4 metadata fields being written but not read back.
-- WAV metadata:
+- Audio metadata:
-  - Added support for displaying and editing ID3v2 tags in WAV files.
-  - Note: WAV metadata isn't very standardized.
-Not all software uses ID3v2 with WAV.
+  - WAV: Added support for displaying and editing ID3v2 tags in WAV files.
+(Note: WAV metadata isn't very standardized.
+Not all software uses ID3v2 with WAV.)
+  - FLAC: Workaround toi avoid trashed tags due to bug in the Windows FLAC metadata component.
+  - APE: Fix for editing APE tags that couldn't be fully parsed.
 - Metadata editors:
   - (Configured via Preferences / File Operations / Metadata / Editor.)
   - New option, "Decimal geocoordinate editing", makes the editor use decimal GPS coordinates.
 (Doesn't affect file display columns.)